 You are required to take the following advanced modules:

-Additional advanced modules may be selected from any advanced semester Accountancy or Finance option, or from those required by the particular degree course being followed.
+Additional advanced modules may be selected from advanced semester Accountancy or Finance options, or from those required by the particular degree course being followed.

 Student learning takes place in lectures, tutorials, computer-based workshops and through independent study.
 Each module is assessed by a combination of examination and coursework.
 Assessed coursework may comprise of essays, problem-solving exercises or tests.